 Disclosure: Some of the links below are affiliate links, which means at no additional cost to you, I am able to collect a commission if you make a purchase through the link.
 I only include links for products that me and my family actually use and endorse.

-I’m all for sticking to my daily mom schedule, but every year come March I’m ready to scratch my eyes out.
+I’m all for sticking to my daily mom schedule, but cabin fever is inevitable here in the mountains of eastern PA.
+By early March I’m ready to scratch my eyes out.

 That’s because the tail end of winter is always the worst.
 The kids (and me) are itching to get outside… but it’s still too cold to be out there for long.

-In fact, I know that cabin fever has set it when:
+In fact, I know that cabin fever has set in when:

 - We haven’t seen any of our neighbors since Thanksgiving.
 Does anyone still live on our street?

 - My children’s behavior is starting to resemble that of caged animals… and I guess that makes me the zookeeper.